 Homestar is a comprehensive, independent national rating tool, run by the not-for-profit Green Building Council, that measures the health, warmth and efficiency of New Zealand houses.
 A home is rated on a scale from 6 to 10.

-A 6 Homestar rating or higher provides assurance that a house will be better quality - warmer, drier, healthier and cost less to run - than a typical new house built to building code.
+A 6 Homestar rating or higher means the home will be easier and more cost effective to keep warm, healthy and more environmentally friendly than a typical new house built to building code.
 A 10 Homestar rating means you've built a world leading home.

-To rate a home’s performance and environmental impact, Homestar awards points across seven categories: energy, health and comfort; water; waste; materials; site; home management; and an optional innovation category.
+To rate a home’s performance and environmental impact, Homestar awards points across several categories: density & resource efficiency; energy, health & comfort; water; waste; materials; site; home management; and an optional innovation category.

 There are two stages to a Homestar rating:

 Watch this introduction to Homestar online course, which has been specifically designed for those wanting to get a basic understanding of Homestar.
 These are also the first two modules in the complete Homestar Practitioner course.